ykim879/Go/README.md

 ## Initialization
 Format:
 1. s := ""  - short initialization gives appropriate types based on initialized value.
 2. var s string - empty initialization.
-Go initialize value with empty value when it is no explicit declaration
+Go initialize value with empty value when it is no explicit declaration.
+Using var followed with =.
+It needs to have either a declaration of type or an assignment value.
 3. var s = ""
 4. var s string = "" - (3) and (4) is not recommended
 ## For Loop